aramder/aramder.github.io/misadventures/_posts/2026-1-18-PMR-171-Reverse-Engineering.md

 - **Packet structure analysis** (headers, commands, checksums)
 - **Systematic testing** to validate findings

-The kind of work I'd normally estimate at "a few weekends" and never actually finish.
+The kind of work I'd normally estimate as "not worth my time", and discount this project for not being feasible within a reasonable timeframe.

 ## Why This Worked